The Bursary Fund at Withington

 In September 2018 we welcomed 14 new pupils into Year 7 on means-tested bursary support.
 In the current academic year, the total number of pupils on bursaries at Withington is 104, 98 of whom are in the Senior School and 6 the Juniors.
 This is a ratio of 1:5.7 pupils receiving some form of financial support.
 The value of bursaries for the current academic year is projected to be £774,000.

 Bursary recipients throughout the school continue to excel and their academic achievements are indistinguishable from their fee-paying peers.
 The Bursary Fund continues to provide fantastic opportunities to financially disadvantaged bright girls who would otherwise miss out on the benefits of a Withington education.
-However, we still need support so that we can continue to grow and develop this transformational scheme, and move closer to our goal of needs-blind admission.
-We are now in the planning stages of a new bursary appeal to raise funds for full bursaries to enable more girls from families on very low incomes to experience the life-transforming education at Withington.
+However, we still need support so that we can continue to grow and develop this transformational scheme, move closer to our goal of needs-blind admission, and enable more girls from families on very low incomes to experience the life-transforming education at Withington.

 If you would like any further information on the Bursary Fund, and how you can help us reach our goal, please contact the Development Office.